apache/camel-website/content/blog/2021/04/camel-k-140-Whatsnew/index.md

 You can use any other Kamelet from the catalog using the `kamel bind` command.

-You can also target any other Kubernetes reference that is supported by Camel K, for example, sink into a [Strimzi KafkaTopic](https://strimzi.io/), using a full qualified reference, for example:
+You can also target any other Kubernetes reference that is supported by Camel K, for example, sink into a [Strimzi KafkaTopic](https://strimzi.io/), using a fully qualified reference, for example:

 ```
 kamel bind earthquake-source kafka.strimzi.io/v1beta1:KafkaTopic:mytopic
 ```

-Of course the command also supports plain Camel URIs, that are useful especially when you're developing a new Kamelet.
-For example you can write:
+Of course, the command also supports plain Camel URIs, which are useful especially when you're developing a new Kamelet.
+For example, you can write:

 ```
 kamel bind earthquake-source log:info?showHeaders=true